Thor110/UE2-UE4/README.md

 # Current Issues
+**Both UE4 Scripts** Both UE2 scripts need the relevant UCC parameters and lines setup in order to import everything en-masse and into the correct categories.

 **SGA UE4 Script** This script currently still has a few problems that need fixing.

 **Both UE4 Scripts** Both UE4 scripts still need some work to properly sort through the associated .mat and .props.txt files.